MihaiHMO/VSDhdp/README.md

 ```
 By default, config.tcl is used.
 If `config.tcl` is not found, `config.json` is looked for as a fallback.
 As Jan2023 Tcl config files are not recommended for newer designs, but is still maintained and supported at the moment.
-- The configuration order is : OpenLane default config -> config.json -> specific design_config.tcl/json (hiegher priority) ---> The effect can be checked in `designs/<design_name>/run/RUN_xxx/config.tcl`
+- The configuration order is : OpenLane default config -> config.json -> specific design_config.tcl/json (higher priority) ---> The effect can be checked in `designs/<design_name>/run/RUN_xxx/config.tcl`

 - Switches/Variables for commands : `openlane/configuration`